TylerWanta/Machine_Learning_335_Final_Project/README.md

   2. Basic visualization of the data.
 (Visualize the Data.ipynb)
   3. Feature extraction (setUpData_part1.ipynb)
   4. Descriptive Regression - Where I analyze the data using regression tactics.
 (Descriptive Regression.ipynb)
   5. Predictive Regression - Using regression algorithms to create models.
+Most interesting in my opinion.
 (Predictive Regression.ipynb)
   6. Descriptive Classification - Where I analyze the data using classification tactics.
 (Desciptive Classification - CLustering.ipynb)
   7. Supervised Classification - Using classification algoritms to create models.
 (Supervised Classification.ipynb)
   8. Neural Network - Using a Neural Network on the data set.
 (CNN_fashionDataset.ipynb)